SilvioMGN/small-text/docs/active_learning.rst

 Active Learning
 ===============

-Active learning aims at creating training data for classification algorithms, in a very efficient manner, for cases in which a large amount of unlabeled data is available but labels are not.
+Active learning aims at creating training data for classification algorithms in a very efficient manner, for cases in which a large amount of unlabeled data is available but labels are not.
 Labeling such data is usually time-consuming and expensive.
 To avoid having to label the full dataset,